liviux/k8s-cluster-oci-rpi4/README.md

 ...
 ```
 You have to paste the content from file on server `sudo cat /var/lib/rancher/k3s/server/node-token` as MYTOKEN, and change ip address of server if you have another.
 Now run it with `ansible-playbook ~/ansible/link/workers_link.yml -K -b`.
 Finally over.
 Go back to server node, run `sudo kubectl get nodes -owide` and you should have 8 results there, 1 master node and 7 worker nodes.

+# 4. Others